MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Make and take calls

 ### Accept a call

-When you see an incoming call notification in the bottom right of your screen, select **Audio** or **Video** to join the call.
+- When you see an incoming call notification in the bottom right side of your screen, select **Audio** or **Video** to join the call.

 ### Call a Dynamics 365 Remote Assist user who is in your tenant

-After launching Teams, select the **Calls** tab on your left to see suggested contacts.
-Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.
+- After launching Teams, select the **Calls** tab on your left to see suggested contacts.

+- Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.

     >[!Note]
     > Starting in the April 2020 release, Dynamics 365 Remote Assist users (HoloLens and mobile) can initiate a cloud-based recording of a one-to-one call with one Teams desktop user.
 If you're not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
 (The **Meet Now** feature is not available for Teams mobile users.)
     >
     > To initiate a call using the **Meet Now** feature:
     >
     > 1. Go to the **Calendar** tab.
     >
     > 2. Select **Meet Now** in the top-right corner of the page.
     >
     > 3. Invite people to the meeting using the **Invite someone or dial a number** field on the right half of the screen.
     >
     > 4. Select the ellipses icon […], and then select **Start Recording**.

 ### Call a Dynamics 365 Remote Assist user who is outside your tenant